envelope-project/laik/doc/design/Layouts.md

 * layouts are subdiveded into sections, which can use their own mapping pattern.
 Within a section, global indexes are uniquely mapped to (at most) one point in memory.
-This fulfills R2, by putting overlapping slices from a partitioner algorithm into different layout sections.
+This fulfills R2, by putting overlapping ranges from a partitioner algorithm into different layout sections.